OCIPOC/courses-and-books/python-data-structures/book/linked-lists.md

 A circularly linked list provides a more general model than a standard linked list for data sets that are cyclic, that is, which do not have any particular notion of a beginning and end.

 ## Doubly Linked Lists
 To provide greater symmetry, we define a linked list in which each node keeps an explicit reference to the node before it and a reference to the node after it.
-Such a structure is known as a doubly linked list.
+Such a structure is known as a doubly-linked list.
 ```Python
 class Node:
     def __init__(self, element, next: None, prev: None):